ashwin67/rosettafi/README.md

 **Project Status:** Implemented Stages 1-5 (Ingestion, Mapping, Rules Engine, Categorizer, Validation)

 ## Architecture Summary
 This project implements a financial data ingestion engine designed to handle messy bank exports and standardize them into a "Split-Based Ledger" format.
-The pipeline follows a strict architecture:
+The pipeline follows a strict architecture, optimized for local execution using **Llama 3.2**:

 ### 1. Stage 1: The Sniffer (Heuristics)
 *Located in `rosetta/sniffer.py`*